gtatters/Thermimage/README.md

     ## [1] 3.97

-This particluar sequence was actually captured at 0.03 sec intervals, but the sample file in the package was truncated to only two frames to minimise online size requirements for CRAN.
+This particular sequence was actually captured at 0.03 sec intervals, but the sample file in the package was truncated to only two frames to minimise online size requirements for CRAN.
 At present, the getTimes function might not accurately render the time on the first frame.
 On the